 How can I help you sell as many Dinner: A Love Story books as possible?

 OK, so maybe that last request I might have made up.
 But the other issues are very very real so in the next week or so I’ll be addressing them and any other back-to-school resolutions you may want to discuss here on DALS.
 Well, except for resolutions about fondant.
-I will not be able to provide any assistance in that realm.
+I will not be able to provide any assistance with fondant.

 You can either email me those requests directly or comment below.
 In the meantime, here’s one answer to my Make-More-Freezer-Dinners Resolution.
 I made a big old pot of this pulled BBQ chicken for Andy’s birthday dinner party last spring (alongside some pulled pork, quick-pickled onions and jalapenos, and lots of slaws).
 In addition to being an excellent Make-Ahead Menu, I happened to notice that the pulled chicken froze exceptionally well.
 So my resolution this week is to make a pot of it on Saturday, freeze in small, thawable stashes (flat ziplocs!), and then be prepared for any dinner situation this school year decides to throw my way — late trains, babysitter cancellations, ridiculous amounts of extracurriculars and all!
 Warning: Freezer Dinner Ambition Subject to Waning.